robertz/commandbox-ssg/Readme.md

 ### Changelog

+0.2.1

+- Adding `skip_beautify` front matter attribute to skip jSoup parsing.
+Fixes an issue where non-html files would get wrapped in html/body tags

 0.2.0

 - Leverage jSoup to tidy output

 0.1.3

 - Exclude `_site/` directory by default.
 This was causing issues when passthrough folders contained markdown files.
 - Fixed some issues with pagination.
 The parent template will have `published` flag set to false.
 - Render function now uses `template` cache to render pages instead of `collections.all`.
 The `excludeFromCollections` flag should finally work correctly.

 0.1.2

 - applicationHelper.cfm include path should be relative for Windows
 - `onBuildReady()` event will fire once configuration has been loaded if it exists in `applicationHelper.cfm`
 - `beforeProcessCollections()` event will fire once template data has been loaded but before `processCollectionsData()` is executed if it exists in `applicationHelper.cfm`